vbotka/ansible-runner/docs/source/index.rst

 ==============

-This `role <https://galaxy.ansible.com/vbotka/ansible_runner/>`_ and the documentation is work in progess.
+This `role <https://galaxy.ansible.com/vbotka/ansible_runner/>`_ and the documentation is work in progress.
 Please feel free to `share your feedback and report issues
 <https://github.com/vbotka/ansible-runner/issues>`_.
 Contributions
 are welcome.